Cold vs Hot Water Laundry: Which Is Better for Your Clothes?

 • Bacterial growth: Harmful bacteria like staphylococcus can linger in sweaty fabrics and cause infections if it enters small cuts or scratches.

-If you notice your gym clothes still smell even after washing, that’s a sign of bacteria buildup — time for a deep clean or a professional wash.
+If you notice your gym clothes still smell even after washing, that’s a sign of bacteria buildup — time for a deep clean or consider our professional laundry services for activewear.

 🏋️♂️ When You Can Rewear Gym Clothes